mathiasverraes/15yearsddd/manuscript/cyrille-martraire/essay.md

-# Domain Modeling with Monoids (by Cyrille Martraire)
+# Domain Modeling with Monoids — Cyrille Martraire

 It is unlucky the word "Monoid" is so awkward, as it represents a concept that is both ubiquitous and actually simple.